shanecoen/code-institute-portfolio-2/README.md

 * Easy to follow instructions are given,
 * Multiple choice format questions,
-* The movie fan will know instantly if they choose correct answer,
+* The movie fan will know instantly if they choose the correct answer,
 * Score is updated instantly,
 * Next question appears automatically,
 * Total score is given at end of quiz,